CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-06-b.md

 ### **2.** Build Your Own Cluster Agent Docker image in AWS ECR

-These instructions for building your own Cluster Agent Docker image are for reference only and not intended to be part of the instructor lead lab.
-If you are participating in an instructor lead lab, please use the pre-built Cluster Agent Docker image referenced [here](lab-exercise-06.md#2.).
+These instructions for building your own Cluster Agent Docker image are for reference only and not intended to be part of the instructor led lab.
+If you are participating in an instructor led lab, please use the pre-built Cluster Agent Docker image referenced [here](lab-exercise-06.md#2-build-the-cluster-agent-docker-image).

 Use your [AWS Management Console](https://aws.amazon.com/console/) and follow the steps below to create a Docker repository in AWS ECR within your region: